Finding the Right Editor

 For a professional edit of 100,000 words, expect to pay between:

-Yeah.
-It's a lot.
+Yeah, it's a lot.
 Which is why I recommend not waiting to save up.

 I hope you enjoyed this post!